shrav15/Fosse_NGHDL_feature/README.md

 Digital models are simulated using GHDL and XSpice engine of Ngspice. steps :

--Comparator vhdl file is created and schematics circuit is drawn -Through Ki-CAD simulation feature, transient features are set up, and source voltage and default parameters can also be changed.
+-Comparator vhdl file is created and schematics circuit is drawn.

+-Through Ki-CAD simulation feature, transient features are set up, and source voltage and default parameters can also be changed.

 -After converting ki-CAD files into .cir (netlist files ) , simulations can be performed.